Nenkai/GameCheat-Unlockers/RD3Tools/README.md

 # Cheat Table

-The code allows certain cheats to be inputted without any crypto/hash check.
+The game code allows certain cheats to be inputted without any crypto/hash check.
 It is the case for the `NODISC` cheat.

 | Id |  Name   |           Comment           | Notes |
 |----|:-------:|:---------------------------:|-------|